The Slab Boys Trilogy: Synopsis

 Cuttin' a Rug is set in Paisley Town Hall, on a Friday evening in 1957.
 Act One takes place in the ladies' and gents' cloakrooms; Act Two on the terrace overlooking the town.
 It is The Annual Staff Dance of A. F. Stobo & Co., Carpet Manufactures.
 During the first act, everyone arrives at the Hall, Lucille and Alan arriving together in his father's top-of-the-range car.
 Phil and Spanky spent the act drinking, lamenting Phil's job loss.
 Sadie complains to Miss Walkinshaw about Mr Curry stopping her on the way to the dance, and offering her a job as his cleaner.
 This highlights the theme of social inequality in the trilogy.

 The focus of Act Two is the scene where Hector stabs himself.
 Hector has had enough of being the butt of all Spanky and Phil's jokes, and is waving a knife around.
 The lights go out, and there are the sounds of a struggle.
-When the lights come back on, Hector has knife in him, and he is taken away to hospital.
+When the lights come back on, Hector has the knife in him, and he is taken away to hospital.
 The play ends, however, on a positive, as Spanky says: "I'm nineteen with a wardrobe full of clothes...
 I've got everything to live for!"

-Dramatis Personae
+Dramatis personae

 Phil McCann: An ex-Slab Boy.
 Nineteen.
 Dapper dresser, non-dancer.
 Just been sacked that afternoon and been turned down for art school.

 George 'Spanky' Farrell: Another Slab Boy.
 Nineteen.
 Phil's pal.

 Hector McKenzie: Nineteen.
 A 'weed'.
 Newly promoted from the Slab Room to a Designer's desk.
 Wearing his Uncle Bertie's dinner suit.

 Terry Skinnedar: Early twenties.
 A 'hard case'.
 Snappy dresser and ersatz Elvis.
 Bernadette's beau.

 Alan Downie: University student temporarily in the Slab Room.
 Dressed in his father's dinner suit, which is somewhat over large for him.

 Lucille Bentley: A Sketcher and good-looking doll.
 Nineteen.

 Bernadette Rooney: Best chum to Lucille.
 Working as a 'Temp' in Dispatch.
 A stunner.

 Miss Walkinshaw: A maiden lady of indeterminate years.
 At the Dance on her own.

 Sadie: Stobo's tea lady.
 Also there solo.
 Has it in for Miss Walkinshaw this evening for some reason.
 Bad feet.

 Willie Curry: Design Room Gaffer.
 Ex-army, mid-fifties.